Lecture Capture and Release Policy and Procedures

 Note – staff members may request audio-only recordings to be scheduled.

-7. Recordings will be made available through Canvas only to the students enrolled in the stream or course for which the recording was made.
+7. Recordings will be made available through Canvas only to the students enrolled in the course for which the recording was made.

 8. Recordings for classes in the secondary teaching mode (usually smaller classes, e.g. tutorials, laboratories, workshops) that are scheduled in lecture-recording enabled rooms will not be released automatically.